ENV 659b () / 2023-2024

 The scientific principles and techniques of controlling, protecting, and restoring the regeneration, composition, and growth of natural forest vegetation and its plantation and agroforestry analogs worldwide.
 Analysis of biological and socioeconomic problems affecting specific forest stands and design of silvicultural systems to solve these problems.
-Applications are discussed for management of wildlife habitat, bioenergy and carbon sequestration, water resources, urban environments, timber and nontimber products, and landscape design.
+Applications are discussed for the management of wildlife habitat, bioenergy and carbon sequestration, water resources, urban environments, timber and nontimber products, and landscape design.
+Four to six hours lecture.
+One-hour tutorial.
+Seven days of fieldwork.
 Recommended: some knowledge of soils, ecology, plant physiology, human behavior, and resource economics.
-Four to six hours lecture.
-One hour tutorial.
-Seven days fieldwork.

 ENV 659 is a prerequisite for: